Warren & Migliaccio, L.L.P.

 What happens if you ignore a credit card lawsuit in Texas?

-Ignoring a credit‑card lawsuit results in automatic default judgment for the full amount plus court costs, allowing creditors to freeze bank accounts and place liens on property.
-Texas prohibits wage garnishment but permits other collection methods.
+Ignoring a lawsuit typically results in a default judgment for the full amount plus court costs.
+A judgment creditor can freeze bank accounts and place liens on non-exempt real property.
+Texas generally prohibits wage garnishment for consumer credit-card debt.

-What evidence does a debt collector need to win?
+What evidence does a debt collector need to win in Texas?

-Debt collectors must prove ownership through complete chain of assignment from original creditor, plus account statements, original contract, and exact balance with interest calculations.
-Missing any element often forces dismissal or settlement.
-Creditors often lack proper documentation to prove their claims in court, particularly if they are debt buyers.
+They must prove ownership via a complete chain of assignment from the original creditor, a valid agreement, account statements, and a correct balance with interest/fee calculations.
+Missing elements often force dismissal or settlement.

-Can you settle a credit card lawsuit after being served?
+Can you settle a credit card lawsuit after being served in Texas?

 How long do creditors have to sue for credit card debt in Texas?